10 to 10

 Minimum Unit Pricing

 Scottish law has recently changed so that alcohol must cost a minimum of 50p per unit.
 This means that in Scotland Frosty Jacks comes in at £11.25 a bottle and you can’t really get any real steals when it comes to alcohol anymore.

 Eldorado: The Road to Liquid Gold

-Eldorado is like Buckfast but cheaper.
+Eldorado is like Buckfast but cheaper (and worse).
 A half/full bottle is £2.99/£5.99, compared to £4.50/7.49 for Buckfast.
 As 4 years of business school may eventually teach you, 5.99 is less than 7.49.
-It tastes like an ice cream float, but with red wine instead of Coca-Cola.
+Whether that’s worth the noticeable difference in quality is something only you can know.
 You can buy it at the big yellow off-license on Great Western road.

-Greggs (fuckin’ everywhere mate) is clearly less independent and responsible than most of the other coffee places you can go to, but they make a damn fine coffee, against all the odds.
-You can get a coffee for £2, with either a cake or a savoury item, but be wary of huge queues in the morning and at lunch, and bratty schoolkids.
+Greggs (fuckin’ everywhere mate) is clearly less independent and responsible than most of the other coffee places you can go to, but they make a half decent coffee against all the odds.
+You can get a coffee with a breakfast roll (rumour has it some good vegan alternatives will be coming soon) for £2.10, but be wary of huge queues in the morning... and at lunch… and bratty school kids.

-Artisan Roast (Gibson St) is an independent coffeeshop, serving very strong coffee and raw/vegan food.
+Artisan Roast (Gibson St) is an independent coffee shop, serving very strong coffee and raw/vegan food.
 It’s on the cheaper side of the independents, and it’s always quite busy.
-It has a nice atmosphere and has free wi-fi too, and so is a good alternative to the library on busy days.
+It has a nice atmosphere (although one of the tables is an old door?).
 The basement flat underneath it used to have a cannabis farm in it which made the customers feel woozy but that has since been shut-down.